 G: Well, I start my freshman year of college in September, but my twin brother and I want to do a cross country road trip together.
 My goal is to alternate school and work with travel.

 M: Sounds like a good plan to me.
-Do you think you’ll take another College Break trip?
+Do you think you’ll take another Ultimate Break trip?

 G: Someday I’d love to go again!
 Maybe I’ll take the Australia and New Zealand trip.

 So, there you have it, George is proof that sometimes you just need to take a breather and travel.
 If you set your mind to accomplishing goals like absorbing another culture and making new friends you can’t go wrong with Ultimate Break – you may even have an elephant adventure of your own.
 Get to Thailand in the summer or winter.

 *Tuk tuks are small, two passenger taxis that zip around Thai cities.
 They’re quick, efficient and sometimes a little unnerving, but all part of the experience.